proycon/LaMachine/README.md

  * [The Arch Linux User Repository](https://aur.archlinux.org)
  * [Docker](https://docker.io)

-CLAM Webservices
+Webservices
 ==================

-LaMachine comes with several CLAM webservices ready out of the box.
-These are RESTful webservices, but also offer a web-interface for human end-users.
-You will need to explicitly start them before being able to make use of them.
+LaMachine comes with several webservices ready out of the box.
+These are RESTful webservices served using CLAM, but also offer a web-interface for human end-users.

-For the LaMachine VM or Docker App, this is done using the following command *from within* the container/VM:
+In the Virtual Machine variant of LaMachine, these are running and available out-of-the box.
+In the docker variant, you will need to explicitly start the services first, this is done using the following command *from within* the container:

 ``sudo /usr/src/LaMachine/startwebservices.sh``